UdeS-GRO/S4H2020-Tetrabot/README.md

   - B5 : 4 tibia (CAD->New Tetrabot->New_tibia)
   - B6 : 4 adapter (CAD->New Tetrabot->New_adapter)
 ```
-The tibias and adapter should be printed with support
-The base and feet can be printed without support
+The tibia and adapter should be printed with support with the part going in the motors facing up.
+The base, thigh and feet can be printed without support.

-### Assembling
+### SECOND Prototype Assembling

-A step by step guide to build the robot.
-Make sure you have all of the parts mentionned above before beginning the assembly.
+A step by step guide to building the robot.
+Make sure you have all of the parts mentioned above before beginning the assembly.

 1. Assemble the legs

 ```
   1.1.
 Assemble and screw the two thighs (B3-B4) together with the adapter (B6) in the middle.
   1.2.
-Cut squares of sand paper (A7) and glue them under the feet (B2).
+Cut squares of sandpaper (A7) and glue them under the feet (B2).
   1.3.
 Screw the feet (B2) to the tibias (B5).
   1.4.
 Insert the tibias (B5) between the thighs.
   1.5.
 Screw the motors (A2) to the thighs (B4) while making sure that the motors are inserted in the tibias (B5).